Frequently Asked Questions

 Still have questions?

-Totally understandable - starting therapy is a big step, and you deserve to feel informed and supported.
 If something wasn’t covered here or you’re just not sure where to begin, feel free to reach out or schedule a free 15-minute consultation.
-I’m happy to help you figure out what feels right.
+I’m happy to help you find what feels right and take the next step at your own pace.